QuiltMC/quilt-standard-libraries/CONTRIBUTING.md

 For pull requests that must be merged quickly, like ports of critical core modules and game- or build-breaking bugs.

 **Required Approvals**: 2
-- Only members of the QSL team (not subteams!) and superiors count for approvals in urgent PRs to prevent abuse.
+- Only members of the QSL Core Team, technical leads, and admins count for approvals in urgent PRs to prevent abuse.

 **Final Comment Period**: N/A